 NIBTS will continue to support hospital colleagues with transfusion advice.
-This will develop as additional medical staff are recruited.
+This is now more achievable as a further two additional consultant medical staff have been recruited to bring the team to full strength.

-NIBTS will also continue to work with Medical colleagues across the UK through the UK Forum of blood establishments as well as active participation in the Joint Professional Advisory Committee (JPAC).
+NIBTS will also continue to work with medical colleagues across the UK through the UK Forum of blood establishments as well as active participation in the Joint Professional Advisory Committee (JPAC).